oOo-Stanley-oOo/Stuy-Nextcs-Codes-Personal-Only/README.md

 # Stuy-Nextcs-Codes-Personal-Only
-This only contains the top 10 codes I have written
+This only contains major assignments and not homework as nearly all homework is editing a specific part of a large program.
+All assignments with images are not included.